dstufft/pypi.linkcheck/README.md

 * external file names: 16024
 * projects with any external only links: 2581
 * projects with only external only links: 1332
+* projects with direct external only links: 1750
+* projects with spidered external only links: 1507

 Top External Link Domains
 ============================================================